danielbodnar/awesome-stars/README.md

 ## linux

+- [qoomon/docker-host](https://github.com/qoomon/docker-host) - A docker sidecar container to forward all traffic to local docker host or any other host
+- [codeaprendiz/learn-devops](https://github.com/codeaprendiz/learn-devops) - I am using this repository to document my devops journey.
+I follow the process of learning everything by tasks.
+Every task has an associated objective that encompasses an underlying concept.
+Concepts
+- [instantbox/instantbox](https://github.com/instantbox/instantbox) - 📦 Get a clean, ready-to-go Linux box in seconds.
 - [nativefier/nativefier](https://github.com/nativefier/nativefier) - Make any web page a desktop application
 - [ZeroX-DG/SnippetStore](https://github.com/ZeroX-DG/SnippetStore) - :tada: A snippet management app for developers :rocket:
 - [BrutalCoding/shady.ai](https://github.com/BrutalCoding/shady.ai) - Making offline AI models accessible to all types of edge devices.